Helpful tips

 Public Transport

-The closet station is Sydenham station, with Metro and old fashioned trains stopping here.
-We recommend getting the 418 bus from the top of the station to take you up Marrickville Rd.
+The closet station is Sydenham station (Number 6 on the map), with Metro and old fashioned trains stopping here.
+Marrickville station is currently closed.
+We recommend getting the 418 bus from the top of the station to take you up Marrickville Rd to the venues.

 If you’re staying in Newtown, Stanmore, Burwood, Ashfield or similar buses are your best bet (Routes 426, 428).